 Planning fees are set and reviewed by central government and in most cases do not cover the costs of reaching a decision.
 Further information may be obtained from our Planning Charges page.

 You can write to the relevant case officer quoting the unique reference number or comment on an application online.
 Please note that all letters received relating to an application are public documents and will be available to the public on the Planning ‘working file’ and web site.
 Personal information such as signature, telephone number and email address are concealed before publication on the web site.
+We do not acknowledge any comments.
 To object online, please visit our Online Planning Applications page.

 - Objections can only be considered on the grounds of material planning issues such as: